yarelm/blog/content/post/ai-first-engineering-culture.md

 - Some of them may have already handed over vibe-coded code built in 2 hours by non-technical folks asking them to make it "production-ready" and they know that it's a ticking time-bomb.
 They know that if they take ownership of that, they invite chaos.

 They are not wrong there.
-These skeptical folks have some good points, because they **care about production and high-quality**, they want to keep the tech reliable and working so that the **business will prosper**.
+These skeptical folks have some good points, because they **care about production and high-quality**, they want to keep the tech reliable and working so that the **business will grow and prosper**.
 They know the devil is in the details, and the concerning things that they see can't always be seen from up above.

 But they are wrong in allowing the skepticism to control them, preventing them from adopting AI and gaining productivity boost.

 So how do you actually move them?
 I can share what worked for me.

-I was never a big coding enthusiast; I cared more about architecture, and coding was just a tool.
+I'm not a coding purist; I care more about architecture, the big-picture, and coding was just a tool for me.
 Around the same time, I was building AI agents, so I understood the potential.

 I forced myself to stop writing code manually for a while and lean fully on AI.
 It was clunky at first, but after a period of experimenting, I noticed I was genuinely more productive.
 The key insight: AI-generated code is verifiable.
 Once you put a senior engineer in the loop, it becomes controllable.

 That's when I started treating AI as a **copilot that helps me brainstorm, plan, and execute on my terms**—and it stuck.
 But I needed that trial and error period to get there.
+Once other engineers noticed that, they followed.

 When I was working with teams to help them adopt AI-assisted coding, that skeptical pattern became clear to me, and I knew how to approach them because I can speak their language and see them eye-to-eye.
 And that builds trust.